• Skip to main content

 Subscribe: RSS

 Dr. James Hughes is not only the executive director of the Institute for Ethics and Emerging Technologies (IEET) but also a well-known book author and transhumanist.
-I enjoyed having him on the show and will probably ask him to come back.
+I enjoyed having him on the show and will probably ask him to return.

-During our conversation with Dr. Hughes we cover a wide variety of topics such as: what is the IEET and what does it do; the story behind James’ interest in technology, policy, philosophy, and bio/ethics; why transhumanist atheists are often drawn to Buddhism; his first book Citizen Cyborg and his upcoming Cyborg Buddha; transhumanism and his definition thereof; whether optimism is rational; the impact of artificial intelligence on transhumanism; James’ take on the technological singularity and our chances of surviving it; the benefits of biology; moral enhancement and animal uplift.
+During our conversation with Dr. Hughes, we cover a wide variety of topics such as what the IEET is and what it does; the story behind James’ interest in technology, policy, philosophy, and bio/ethics; why transhumanist atheists are often drawn to Buddhism; his first book Citizen Cyborg and his upcoming Cyborg Buddha; transhumanism and his definition thereof; whether optimism is rational; the impact of artificial intelligence on transhumanism; James’ take on the technological singularity and our chances of surviving it; the benefits of biology; moral enhancement and animal uplift.

 Who is James Hughes?

-Filed Under: Podcasts Tagged With: cyborg, IEET, James Hughes, singularity, transhumanism
+Filed Under: Podcasts Tagged With: cyborg, singularity, transhumanism

 Transhumanism in Fiction: Normalizing to the Uncanny Peak